John T. Newton: Early commands

 Lieutenant Commandant Newton commanded the schooner USS Beagle on her maiden voyage to the Caribbean, sailing on February 15, 1823 from Hampton Roads with Commodore David Porter's squadron.
 On June 12, Porter ordered Newton to deliver letters to various military governors, as well as the admiral stationed in Jamaica, and also to suppress piracy.
 Beagle and USS Greyhound reconnoitered Cape Cruz, Cuba, on July 21.
 Both captains went ashore.
 Though they found nothing, while they were returning to their ships they came under fire.
 The next day, the Americans found and destroyed a pirate base, capturing eight armed boats, though the pirates were able to escape an attempted encirclement.
 In September of that year, the ship put in at Thompson's Island, where an outbreak of disease was underway, leading to the deaths of a number of members of the crew, though Newton was spared.
 Beagle and several other stricken ships had to return home to obtain new crews.

 By 1824, Newton was in command of the brig USS Spark.
 Landing at the Isla de Mona in February of that year, Newton found papers and property from the brig William Henry out of Baltimore, which had been captured by pirates.
 The following year, Lieutenant-Commandant Newton searched the south coast of Cuba for pirates for three months, following the orders of Commodore Lewis Warrington dated April 30, 1825.
-He had no success and sailed for Trinidad on June 7, arriving June 13.
+He had no success and sailed for Trinidad on June 7, arriving on June 13.
 In July, Newton and his crew were stricken with "severe sickness"; four men died.
 Having heard of a Colombian privateer harassing American shipping, Newton sailed sometime in July to seek it out.
 Making no sighting, Spark arrived at Matanzas, Cuba, on August 8.

 In 1832, USS St. Louis, under Commander Newton, joined the West Indies Squadron and, until 1838, sailed the Caribbean, fighting piracy and the slave trade and protecting American commerce.
 Among the crew under Newton's command was future admiral Benjamin F. Sands, who wrote of an August 1833 experience while the ship was docked in New York Harbor: